PicoKernel/PicoKernel/modules/README.md

 webserver
 ```

-These modules contain logic/implementation only and do not access hardware directly.

----

-### Modules/code which should not be included within the modules folder

-The Modules Team will not implement:
-- scheduler
-- UART
-- GPIO
-- timers
-- interrupts
-- boot logic
-- kernel internals
-- ESP32 firmware
-- ...

-Any module requiring hardware access is invalid by design.

----

 This concludes our Team's current plans and goals, as we build and learn, we will keep this README updated!
 See ya!